tart-telescope/sbc_code/README.md

 # sbc_code

-Code for operating a TART, and providing the telescope RESTful API
+Code for operating a TART, and providing the telescope RESTful API.
+This code runs on the embedded computer of the TART.